 One of the benefits of technology is that it allows us access to bigger circles of people.
 So if you don't feel your family is supportive or you don't have many friends you trust, you can always join a support or community interest group.
 This is so easy to do nowadays with the advent of things like Facebook and Meetup.com.
 You can start to meet non-judgemental people.
 People who are interested in lifting others up, instead of putting others down.
 People who value growth, learning, and friendship over competition and gossip.
-These groups of people exist all over the world, whether in meditation groups, spiritual circles, three principles communities, singing organizations, or even here on our very own Intention Inspired Blog.
+These groups of people exist all over the world, whether in meditation groups, spiritual circles, three principles communities, singing organizations, or even here on our very own Intention Inspired Support Group:

 10. We can harness the power of focus.

 With that, whatever we put our attention on, we will experience more of (7).
 Where attention goes, energy flows.
 This is an amazing power we have at our disposal that supports immense change in our lives.
 Our beliefs are extremely powerful, so powerful that they often make us blind to things in our environment that question our current beliefs.
 This prevents us from growth and from garnering a more accurate picture of what's going on in our lives.

 This is where setting intentions comes into play.
 By choosing what desired experiences we want to have, we take back control of our lives.
 From this place, we can begin to see that we are enough and become more aware of all the good things we do have going for ourselves.